Bypass navigation bar

 Construction managers keep a project on track and within budget, overseeing specialty trade contractors such as plumbers and electricians.
 They also work with architects and engineers through the building process.

 North Lake College’s Construction Management program is the oldest and largest accredited two-year program in the country, one of only 11 of its kind accredited by the American Council for Construction Education.

 Enter a competitive job market with skills in:

-Workforce Solutions of Greater Dallas’s targeted occupations lists construction manager as a high-growth area this year, projecting 8,410 job openings at an average salary of $41.35 per hour.
+Workforce Solutions of Greater Dallas’s targeted occupations lists construction manager as a high-growth area through 2017, projecting 3,970 job openings.

 America’s Career Infonet projects job growth increase of 15 percent for construction managers over the next decade.
 High job increase is defined as annual growth over 10 percent.